ErlendsZ/ProductStore/README.md

 To create standart user just use registration system.

 In future - adde more llogic to product table.
 CRUD functionality, should be easy to seperate betwwen user and admin using authorization rules.
+As example right now only admin can view pricvacy page.
 Unit tests - seperate project, make sure they have good eneough coverage about 80% fluent assertion, just not the newest since it is paid not just one test for VAT mocking GET POST.....
 Error handling,
 Resx files for texts.